Translate

 It was absolutely freezing, visibility was terrible, and we were in the clouds, so the only solution was to turn around.
 It had also started snowing!

-At a lower level, we again went in search of Dippers, stopping when we found a clear, fast-flowing stream.
+We again searched for Dippers at a lower level, stopping when we found a clear, fast-flowing stream.

 Luck was with us.
 We found a